RimuhRimu/fakedata/README.md

 # FakeData API Documentation

 Welcome to the FakeData API documentation!
-This API allows you to generate fake data for users of a social media platform.
+This API allows you to generate fake data for testing purposes.
 You can specify the type of data (JSON or CSV), the limit on the number of records, and customize the schema of the generated data.

 ## Endpoints